-Under the guidance of Athletic Director Kim Mecca, Lackawanna College conducts a full and active athletic program in both men's and women's sports.
-The College participates in intercollegiate competition in football, men's and women's basketball, men's baseball, women's softball, men's and women's golf, men's and women's cross country, women's volleyball, women's tennis, and women's soccer.
+Under the guidance of the Athletic Director, Lackawanna College conducts a full and active athletic program in both men's and women's sports.
+The College participates in intercollegiate competition in football, men's and women's basketball, men's baseball, women's softball, men's and women's golf, men's and women's cross country, women's volleyball, women's tennis, men's and women's soccer, and men's wrestling.